dm-p/powerbi-visuals-html-content/README.md

 This custom visual is intended to be a spiritual successor to the HTML Viewer custom visual, which has recently been removed from the Power BI Marketplace.

-I didn't write the original, but as there seems to be some requests for something similar to be available, hopefully this will fill the gap.
+I didn't write the original, but as there seems to be some requests for something similar to be available, hopefully this will fill the gap for people missing out.

-The visual is in beta - you can download the latest version from the [Releases page](https://github.com/dm-p/powerbi-visuals-html-display/releases).
+The visual is currently in beta - you can download the latest version from the [Releases page](https://github.com/dm-p/powerbi-visuals-html-display/releases).

 I'm intending to publish this to the Power BI Marketplace shortly, once I've done the necessary work required to list it and will update with details when available.